igor-chalenko/CMakeUtilities/doc/source/GlobalMap.rst

 Global maps
 ===========

-A global map is a set of [key, value] pairs with the same prefix in their keys.
-In the implementation, these properties are created by the calls to
+A global map models an association between a name and one or more [`key`, `value`] pairs.
+In the implementation, these pairs are saved by the calls to

 .. code-block:: cmake